pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Further, there are several reasons building an ML system is easier if you are trying to do a task that people can do well:

+![](Images/01-_Why_human-level_performance.png)

-**Ease of obtaining data from human labelers.**​ For example, since people recognize cat images well, it is straightforward for people to provide high accuracy labels for your learning algorithm.
+**Ease of obtaining data from human labelers**​ Since people recognize cat images well, it is straightforward for people to provide high accuracy labels for your learning algorithm.

-**Error analysis can draw on human intuition.​** Suppose a speech recognition algorithm is doing worse than human-level recognition.
-Say it incorrectly transcribes an audio clip as “This recipe calls for a ​ pear ​ of apples,” mistaking “pair” for “pear.”
+**Error analysis can draw on human intuition​** Suppose a speech recognition algorithm is doing worse than human-level recognition.
+Say it incorrectly transcribes an audio clip as “This recipe calls for a pear of apples”, mistaking “pair” for “pear.”
 You can draw on human intuition and try to understand what information a person uses to get the correct transcription, and use this knowledge to modify the learning algorithm.

-**Use human-level performance to estimate the optimal error rate and also set a “desired error rate”.**​ Suppose your algorithm achieves 10% error on a task, but a person achieves 2% error.
+**Use human-level performance to estimate the optimal error rate and also set a “desired error rate”** Suppose your algorithm achieves 10% error on a task, but a person achieves 2% error.
 Then we know that the optimal error rate is 2% or lower and the avoidable bias is at least 8%.
 Thus, you should try bias-reducing techniques.

-Even though the last item might not sound important, I find that having a reasonable and achievable target error rate helps accelerate a team’s progress.
+I find that having a reasonable and achievable target error rate helps accelerate a team’s progress.
 Knowing your algorithm has high avoidable bias is incredibly valuable and opens up a menu of options to try.

-![](Images/01-_Why_human-level_performance.png)

-There are some tasks that even humans aren’t good at.
-For example, picking a book to recommend to you; or picking an ad to show a user on a website; or predicting the stock market.
-Computers already surpass the performance of m

-- **It is harder to obtain labels.**​ For example, it’s hard for human labelers to annotate a database of users with the “optimal” book recommendation.
-If you operate a website or app that sells books, you can obtain data by showing books to users and seeing what they buy.
-If you do not operate such a site, you need to find more creative ways to get data.

-- **Human intuition is harder to count on.**​ For example, pretty much no one can predict the stock market.
-So if our stock prediction algorithm does no better than random guessing, it is hard to figure out how to improve it.

-- **It is hard to know what the optimal error rate and reasonable desired error rate is.**​ Suppose you already have a book recommendation system that is doing quite well.
-How do you know how much more it can improve without a human baseline?

 ### How to define human-level performance

 Suppose you are working on a medical imaging application that automatically makes diagnoses from x-ray images.
 A typical person with no previous medical background besides some basic training achieves 15% error on this task.
 A junior doctor achieves 10% error.
 An experienced doctor achieves 5% error.
 And a small team of doctors that discuss and debate each image achieves 2% error.
 Which one of these error rates defines “human-level performance”?

 In this case, I would use 2% as the human-level performance proxy for our optimal error rate.
-You can also set 2% as the desired performance level because all three reasons from the previous chapter for comparing to human-level performance apply:
+You can also set 2% as the desired performance level.

 - **Ease of obtaining labeled data from human labelers.**​ You can get a team of doctors to provide labels to you with a 2% error rate.
 - **Error analysis can draw on human intuition.**​ By discussing images with a team of doctors, you can draw on their intuitions.
 - **Use human-level performance to estimate the optimal error rate and also set achievable “desired error rate”.**​ It is reasonable to use 2% error as our estimate of the optimal error rate.
 The optimal error rate could be even lower than 2%, but it cannot be higher, since it is possible for a team of doctors to achieve 2% error.
 In contrast, it is not reasonable to use 5% or 10% as an estimate of the optimal error rate, since we know these estimates are necessarily too high.

 When it comes to obtaining labeled data, you might not want to discuss every image with an entire team of doctors since their time is expensive.
 Perhaps you can have a single junior doctor label the vast majority of cases and bring only the harder cases to more experienced doctors or to the team of doctors.